 Increasing Focus and Productivity

-In today’s world distraction is everywhere and our employees are not immune.
+In today’s world distraction is everywhere and our employees and leaders are not immune.
 Our always connected mobile devices are compelling us to check emails, message each other, post updates etc…, perpetually shifting our attention away from what is in front of us – our work!
+We see this all the time.
+Watch people walk down a street these days and increasingly you will see them glued to their devices not paying attention to what is going on around them.
+This is only getting worse and not better.
+GREAT NEWS is that we can do something about it.

 Developing a Mindfulness culture in the workplace and teaching employees HOW to better maintain their focus and attention by a modest 10% can save a company thousands of dollars per year.